puppetlabs/trapperkeeper/README.md

 recent versions of Jetty.

 We may also experiment with some other options such as Netty.

-### Move default logging initialization from `log4j` to `logback`

-We plan to switch the built-in logging initialization off of `log4j` and on to `logback` at some point soon.
-Services should not be affected by this, as `clojure.tools/logging` should work transparently with either.

 ### Add support for other types of web applications